algoyog/vedicnotes/anga/jyotisha/nakshatras.md

 > There are **4 padas** per nakshatra (total of 27 nakshatras).
 So **27*4 = 108**.
 There are **9 padas** per rasi(total of 12 rasis).
 So **9*12 = 108**

+Each pada is associated with FEAW element in cyclic 1:1 association.
+For eg, Ashwini's 4 Padas has FEAW for each pada and Bharani 's 4 Padas has FEAW for each pada .
+Krithikas first pada is Fire, so the MAX number of fire padas is 3 in Mesham(Aries), So aries is fire influenced sign

 ## The Nakshatras

 |#|Name|Rasi|Lord|Deity|Characters|Remarks